Skip to content

 Resilient Execution and Adaptive Concurrency

 Supplier systems operate under strict throughput constraints and varying uptime SLAs.
 Aggressive polling triggers HTTP 429 responses, IP rate bans, or degraded service that directly impacts recall readiness.
-Implementing robust Handling API rate limits in food supply chains requires exponential backoff with randomized jitter, circuit breaker patterns, and dynamic interval scaling based on supplier tier classifications.
+Implementing robust rate-limit handling for food supply chains requires exponential backoff with randomized jitter, circuit breaker patterns, and dynamic interval scaling based on supplier tier classifications.
 The polling scheduler must respect Retry-After headers, maintain per-tenant concurrency pools to prevent cross-supplier resource starvation, and gracefully degrade when upstream systems become unresponsive.

 Production polling engines also require structured, audit-ready logging.
-Every request, validation pass/fail, cursor advancement, and retry event must be recorded with immutable timestamps, correlation IDs, and supplier metadata.
-This logging layer becomes the primary evidence source during FDA audits or internal compliance reviews.
+Every request, validation pass or fail, cursor advancement, and retry event must be recorded with immutable timestamps, correlation IDs, and supplier metadata.
+This logging layer becomes the primary evidence source during FDA audits or internal compliance reviews, and it is subject to the same access controls described in the Security Boundaries for Trace Data guidance.

 Production Implementation: Python Polling Engine

-The following implementation demonstrates a production-ready polling engine featuring stateful cursor management, Pydantic-based KDE validation, structured audit logging, and resilient retry orchestration.
-It is designed to integrate directly with downstream Async Batch Processing pipelines once records pass validation.
+The following implementation demonstrates a production-ready polling engine featuring stateful cursor management, pydantic v2 KDE validation, structured audit logging, tenacity-based retry orchestration, and explicit quarantine routing.
+Records that fail validation are never dropped — they are isolated with full provenance for manual reconciliation.
+Validated records are designed to feed directly into downstream Async Batch Processing pipelines.

 import os